Inside Melissa Gorga's 40th Birthday Party With Her Real Housewives Co-Stars

 Real Housewives of New Jersey star Melissa Gorgaturned 40 last week.
 Wearing a magenta sequined Walter Collection jumpsuit, she celebrated her birthday on Thursday at a party with friends and family, including husband Joe Gorga, co-star and sister-in-law Teresa Giudice, and fellow cast members Jackie Goldschneider, Jennifer Aydin, Dolores Catania and Margaret Josephs, plus Real Housewives of New York's Ramona Singer.

-The bash took place at the Tribeca 360° club in New York City and was hosted by Larry Scott Events.
+The bash took place at the Tribeca 360° club in New York City and was hosted by Lawrence Scott Events.

 "Melissa was over the top happy at the party and really was enjoying herself," a source told E!
 News.